 Think of home insulation as another aspect of cleaning; by keeping your attic “clean” with strong insulation, you’re making it a less welcoming environment for pests.

-Though life isn’t all about money, this can be an area in which high-quality insulation can save you as well.
-Pest control can be a major home cost, and by making your home an unwelcome environment for pests, you can avoid another major expense.
+Though life isn’t all about money, this can be an area where high-quality insulation can save you.
+Pest control can be a major home cost, and you can avoid another major expense by making your home an unwelcome environment for pests.

 One of the hardest parts of dealing with a sudden, unexpected freeze is the terrible inconvenience of frozen or burst pipes.
 By investing in high-quality insulation, you can protect your pipes from hard freezes.